pyCGM2/Doc/content/API/Gait Applications/gaitEvent/_index.en.md

 ---

-This tutorial is short.
 Currently, only the kinematic-based event detector stated by Zeni et al, was implemented

 {{< notice "info" >}}
   Contributions are welcome
 {{< /notice >}}

-You just need to load a `BtkAcquisition` from your gait trial. then, run the function `Zeni` from the file `eventDetector` of  the module `Lib`

 ```python